Diamondback Atroz 1 Review

 Today, we get into just why Atroz 1 is one of the better cross-country bicycles for the money.

 What’s Good About Diamondback Atroz 1?

-Shimano Acera groups are known for their reliability when regularly serviced.
-While they aren’t the company’s best offering in 2018, plenty of other bike models come stock with much cheaper derailleurs than what the Atroz 1 offers.
-Again, with these shifters regular maintenance is key.
+Shimano Acera groupset is known for its reliability when regularly serviced.
+While they aren’t the company’s best offering in 2019, plenty of other bike models come stock with much cheaper derailleurs than what the Atroz 1 offers.
+Again, with these shifters, regular maintenance is key.

 Other Atroz Models

-- Shifters, SRAM NX 11 Speed X-Actuation Trigger
+- Shifter – SRAM NX 11 Speed X-Actuation Trigger

 Diamondback certainly listened to their recent customer outcry when they designed the Atroz series of bikes.
-While this review only covers the Atroz 1 in-depth, we urge you to check out their additional models as all 3 of these bicycles are a great machine for the cost.
+While this review only covers the Atroz 1 in-depth, we urge you to check out their additional models as all 3 of these bicycles are great machines for the cost.

-For individuals new to trail riding, the Atroz 1 comes loaded with many of the same features found on professional cyclocross bikes, things like deep front-end suspension and wider gear ratios.
+For individuals new to trail riding, Atroz 1 comes loaded with many of the same features found on professional cross-country bikes, things like deep front-end suspension and wider gear ratios.